TheBuckeyeMan/Youtube_Service_4_IAC/README.md

 This ECS Cluster is configured to be ON-DEMAND

+To Trigger a service triggered on an ON DEMAND ECS Cluster, you must trigger the ECS Task Definition Itself, you will not see a task in the cluster unless the task is executed

 ## Deployment Order for ECS Cluster
 1. Connect Module
 2. Roles Module